Pea soup

 Pea soup or split pea soup is soup made typically from dried peas, such as the split pea.
 It is, with variations, a part of the cuisine of many cultures.
 It is most often greyish-green or yellow in color depending on the regional variety of peas used; all are cultivars of Pisum sativum.

 History

 Pea soup has been eaten since antiquity; it is mentioned in Aristophanes' The Birds, and according to one source "the Greeks and Romans were cultivating this legume about 500 BC to 400 BC.
 During that era, vendors in the streets of Athens were selling hot pea soup."

-Eating fresh "garden" peas before they were matured was a luxurious innovation of the Early Modern period: by contrast with the coarse, traditional peasant fare of pease pottage (or pease porridge), Potage Saint-Germain, made of fresh peas and other fresh greens braised in light stock and pureed, was an innovation sufficiently refined that it could be served to Louis XIV of France, for whose court at the Château de Saint-Germain-en-Laye it was named, c.
-1660–1680.
+Eating fresh "garden" peas before they were matured was a luxurious innovation of the Early Modern period: by contrast with the coarse, traditional peasant fare of pease pottage (or pease porridge), Potage Saint-Germain, made of fresh peas and other fresh greens braised in light stock and puréed, was an innovation sufficiently refined that it could be served to Louis XIV, after whose court at Château de Saint-Germain-en-Laye it was named (c.
+1660–1680).